Symplectic realizations of holomorphic Poisson manifolds: Symplectic-Nijenhuis Local Groupoids

 Let us single out the following important fact that we will need later on.

-\begin{proposition} Let $(\rgpd\toto M,\bomega,\bN)$ be a symplectic Nijenhuis local groupoid which induces the Poisson--Nijenhuis structure $(M, \pi, N)$ on the unit space.
+\begin{proposition} Let $(\rgpd\toto M,\bomega,\bN)$ be a symplectic-Nijenhuis local groupoid with the induced Poisson--Nijenhuis structure $(M, \pi, N)$ on its unit space as in Theorem \ref{thm:symplectic-nijenhuis-groupoids}.
 Then the source map $\alpha: \rgpd\to M$ is a Poisson--Nijenhuis map.
 In particular, we have